abythell/joi-postalcode/README.md

 npm install joi joi-postalcode
 ```

-Create an extended instance of Joi, then specifying the 2-letter
+Create an extended instance of Joi, then specify the 2-letter
 ISO country code as a parameter to `postalCode` in your schema:

 ```